GusevAlexander-DevExpress/blazor-multi-tab-ui/README.md

 The [MdiTabs](CS/blazor_multi_tab_ui/Components/MDI/MdiTabs.razor) custom component is based on the [DxTabs](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTabs) control.

-Tabs are iteratively rendered from a persisted state collection (see details below).
+Tabs are rendered by iterating over a persisted state collection (see details below).
 The content within each tab is loaded dynamically using a [DynamicComponent](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.dynamiccomponent).
 This approach allows for the flexible rendering of different components within the tabs without the need to hardcode them.

 ```razor
 <DxTabs ActiveTabIndex=activeTabIndex